mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint syntax and functionality, please read [this](../Reference/Hint-Syntax.md) document.

+**Note**: Routing hints will always have the highest priority when a routing decision is made.
+This means that it is possible to cause inconsistencies in the session state and the actual data in the database by adding routing hints to DDL/DML statements which are then directed to slave servers.
+Only use routing hints when you are sure that they can cause no harm.

 ## Limitations